wpmudev/popup-pro/@dev/readme.txt

   - Tools needed for archiving
     - git-archive-all  (https://github.com/Kentzo/git-archive-all)

-  1. Edit file @dev/archive.sh and make sure the version-number is correct
+  1. Edit file @dev/local.config.sh and make sure the version-number is correct

   2. Use terminal to create the zip archive:

-     > cd <plugin-dir>/@dev
+     $ cd <plugin-dir>/@dev
-     > sh ./archive.sh
+     $ sh do/archive.sh
-     This will generate a clean zip archive with all plugin files on your desktop.
+     ## This will generate a clean archive with all plugin files on your desktop.

-  Deploy the exported zip archive to wordpress SVN!
+     $ sh do/svn-update.sh
+     ## This will copy all plugin files to the SVN folder (defined in local.config)

 --------------------------------------------------------------------------------